it fills me with determination."

 - On a Pacifist route after befriending Undyne, if you call her while at this location she'll reveal that, despite how dead set she was on killing you during the chase, at that moment, the only thing she was thinking of was how to save Monster Kid, and was worried you'd attack them while she was vulnerable.

-- Monster Kid themselves is a very heartwarming character.
-During a bit of the Waterfall segment, they're always by your side, being friendly to you and they even helps you progress in the game by helping you get up a ledge.
-As annoying as some players can find them to be, they are still an adorable character.
+- Monster Kid themself is a very heartwarming character.
+During a bit of the Waterfall segment, they're always by your side, being friendly to you and helping you progress by boosting you up a ledge.
+As annoying as some players can find then to be, they are still an adorable character.

 - At the end of the battle with Undyne, when her armor is overheating to the point of rendering her unconscious (and quite possibly dead momentarily), the player can choose to have Frisk save her by pouring water on her gills.
 Given how absolutely hell-bent the girl was on killing Frisk (who, on Pacifist runs and by default, is an innocent child), this really speaks wonders.

 - If you choose not to save Undyne, it's implied that she's rescued by SANS, of all people.
 (Returning to the bridge reveals that both she and Sans are gone.
 And if you visit her house, Papyrus tells you that she's sick with heat stroke, and that "someone else must have taken her home, because she can barely move.")
 He may annoy her with his laziness, but he steps in to save her when she needs it most.

 - Equally heartwarming, when Undyne is sick, you find Papyrus waiting patiently outside her door in case she needs anything.